samuelelandi/cryptolandi/README.md

 - The main weakness may be the password that you will supply for the encryption, your security is in your hands.
 The password is hashed by sha3-512 bits algorithm, thousands up to millions of times to expand it and derive the required 768 bits key (3 keys of 256 bits).
 - The Init Vectors (IV) required from the algorithm are generated randomly because they must be always different, and they are stored at the bottom of the encrypted file.
 The size of the encrypted file is a bigger of 64 bytes compared to the file of origin.
 - This program uses temporary files to make the multiple encryption that are removed at the completion of the process.
-- The speed even with big files is very high, I've encrypted 10 GB in 18 seconds in a 8 core machine and Flash memory as storage (not bad right?)
+- The speed even with big files is very high, I've encrypted 10 GB in 18 seconds in a 8 core machine and Flash memory as storage, not bad right?
+- The variables are overwritten with 0x0 before closing the program.

 ## How to build
-This utility works on Linux and it has been tested on Debian 10 and Raspberry OS. install the required libraries:
+This utility works on Linux and it has been tested on Debian 10 and Raspberry OS. install the required libraries and compilers:
 ```bash
 ./setup.sh
 ```